Rajasimha (film)

 Rajasimha is a 2018 Indian Kannada-language action film directed by debutante Ravi Ram and produced by C. D. Basappa.
-The film features Aniruddha, Nikita Thukral and Sanjjanaa in the lead roles along with Bharathi Vishnuvardhan, Sharath Lohitashwa and Arun Sagar in key supporting roles.
-While Late Actor Ambareesh plays a cameo role, the popular late actor Vishnuvardhan appear on the screen through a computer generated visual effect.
+The film features Aniruddha, Nikita Thukral and Sanjjana in the lead roles along with Bharathi Vishnuvardhan, Sharath Lohitashwa and Arun Sagar in key supporting roles.
+While Ambareesh plays a cameo role, the popular actor Vishnuvardhan appears on the screen through a computer generated visual effect.
 The film is reported to be a sequel of Vishnuvardhan's hit Simhadriya Simha (2002).
 The film's soundtrack is composed by Jassie Gift and the background score is by Sadhu Kokila.

-The film released across Karnataka on 2 February 2018.
+The film was released across Karnataka on 2 February 2018.